Andrew-Casey/wine_project/README.md

 - Predict the quality of wine while incorporating unsupervised learning techniques.

 # Description:
-- Using unsupervised/supervised machine learning we want to try to predict the quality of wine.
-We will be using features from the wine dataset, and clustering models to try to build clusters within our notebook.
-Using stats tests and visualizations including clustering we will attempt to single out the drivers of quality.
-Then we will attempt to create a MLM that predicts the quality of wine.
+- Using unsupervised (exploration with clustering) / supervised machine learning (classification modeling) we want to try predicting the quality of wine.
+We will be using features from the wine dataset, and clustering models to build clusters within our notebook.
+Using stats tests and visualizations, including clustering we will attempt to single out the drivers of quality.
+We will then attempt to create a MLM that predicts the quality of wine.
 Finally, we will present the findings to our peers in a storytelling format using a live presentation.